 - Stay on top of your laundry.
 This is especially important if you have a smaller wardrobe.
 By washing your laundry regularly, you avoid having to wash bigger loads and minimize the clutter.
 The last thing you want is your hamper overflowing in a small space!

 Turn to Common to find a studio apartment to fit your lifestyle

 Now that you know how to live in a studio apartment, you’re ready to take advantage of all the benefits a small space has to offer.
-Common offers micro-units in both Seattle and Jersey City, with access to gorgeous amenity spaces, discounts to your favorite local and national brands, cleaning services, and so much more!
+Common offers micro-units in Seattle, with access to gorgeous amenity spaces, discounts to your favorite local and national brands, cleaning services, and so much more!
 Renting has never been easier or more enjoyable.
 Find your dream home with Common today!